This is a summary of a recent presentation by Dr. Thomas Chouvenc on the importance of termite colony biology on control methods

 In Florida, we have the highest diversity of termites in the United States.
 There are 21 different species of termites in Florida, and two of the most damaging termite pests occur in south Florida, Formosan subterranean termites, Coptotermes formosanus, and Asian subterranean termites, Coptotermes gestroi.
 Within six months of an infestation, structural damage of a home can occur because of the sheer size of the colony.
 Subterranean termites have large underground colonies, often in the millions, with a central nest where the king and queen reproduce and brood are maintained by young termites.
 Termite workers go out and forage for new food sources, often very far, up to 300 feet, from the central nest, through an underground tunnel system.
 They need to maintain a moist environment and cannot survive without water.
 Subterranean termites attack wood that contacts the soil and build mud tubes or tunnels, to maintain moisture, and reach wood in structures and trees away from the soil surface.
 So, if a subterranean infestation is discovered in a home, it is only a small portion of the entire colony, which is why we do not fumigate for such subterranean species.
 Structural fumigation is used against drywood termites, which colonies often infest a single piece of wood.

 What has recently been discovered, is these invasive subterranean termites are also killing living, healthy trees in the urban south Florida environment.
 In most cases, the termites feed on the wood or old xylum tissue deep within the tree, not on the live vascular tissue, so the tree appears to be healthy until it collapses on its own weight or when a tropical storm or hurricane passes.
-One of the ways to detect the early presence of invasive subterranean termites is to regularly inspect trees surrounding structures and look for termite activity, often noticeable by the presence of mud tubs on the bark or at pruning wounds.
-Knowing if these species are established in your area is also important, as it tells if you are in an area at risk of infestation.
+One of the ways to detect the early presence of invasive subterranean termites is to regularly inspect trees surrounding structure and look for termite activity, often noticeable by the presence of mud tubs on the bark or at pruning wounds.
+Knowing if these species are established in your area is also an important, as it tells if you are in an area at risk of infestation.
 The current distribution map of termite pest species is accessible at https://flrec.ifas.ufl.edu/termites-in-florida/termite-distribution/.

 Termites are eusocial insects, like ants and bees, that live in massive colonies with cooperative care of the young, overlapping generations, and a reproductive division of labor, meaning only a few members of the colony reproduce (king and queen).
 However, they differ from ants and bees, in that they are hemimetabolous, which means the immature insects looks like miniature versions of the adults and do not have go through metamorphosis.
 So, termite workers, which are sterile, will continue to molt throughout out their life until they die.
 Interestingly, they do not molt at the foraging sites due to lack of care and protection in these environments and return to the central nest to be cared for by nurse termites (young workers) during the molting process.
 This has become a very important aspect in understanding their biology and adapting control practices based on new technologies.